TrustPCAuser/TrustPCA/README.md

 - **Paper:** a link will be added after acceptance

 ## Tool specification
+- **Hint:** In its current version, TrustPCA computes the PC space from modern West Eurasian populations.
+Therefore, the uncertainty predictions from TrustPCA are only meaningful for (ancient) human individuals from West Eurasia from the Mesolithic epoch or later.
 - **Input:** Genotype information of (ancient) human individuals based on the Human Origins array, covering approx. 600.000 sites.
 - **Input format:** EIGENSTRAT format.
-- **Hint:** In its current version, TrustPCA computes the PC space from modern West Eurasian populations.
-Therefore, the uncertainty predictions from TrustPCA are only meaningful for (ancient) individuals from West Eurasia from the Mesolithic epoch or later.
+- **Output:**
+  - PC scatter plot (PC2 vs. PC1) based on the modern West Eurasian map.
+  - SmartPCA projections of the given (ancient) individuals together with uncertainty predictions of these projections.
+The uncertainties are visualized as confidence ellipses.